oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 <details><summary>Task 1 : Collect Source Database details </summary>
 <p>

-**1. Login to the Source Database system using the Public IP.**
+**1. Login to the source database system using the Public IP.**

    Username to login : opc

    Use the private key generated earlier.

-**2. Check the Operating System version of the Source Database.**
+**2. Check the Operating System version of the source database.**

    Execute the below command after login in as opc.

    cat /etc/os-release

-   Please use similar commnads in case above command doesn't work for you ( in case you have selected different Source Database System than the one specified in Lab 2)
+   Please use similar commnads in case above command doesn't work for you ( in case you have selected different source database System than the one specified in Lab 2)

    You will get a output similar to the one below.